Menu

 Register

-Travis Childs, Archivist at The History Museum, will present a Gallery Talk on "Freshwater Fury-Shipwrecks of the Great Lakes", on Wednesday, November 5th at 11 am at the Beardsley Discovery Center.
+Travis Childs, Archivist at The History Museum and St. Joseph County historian, will present a Gallery Talk on "Freshwater Fury: Shipwrecks of the Great Lakes", on Wednesday, November 5th at 11 am at Ruthmere.
+The History Museum currently has a new exhibit with the same title on display until July 12, 2026 that was written and curated by Travis.

 Gallery Talks feature a twenty-minute discussion on an object/artwork within the Ruthmere collection or a person or event in local history.
 Our Gallery Talks are free and open to the public.